 The report suggests that the Scandinavian wants his £75,000 per week wages to be doubled to bring him in line with what Dele Alli is paid at Spurs – which is entirely reasonable.

-Speculation linking Eriksen with the Clasico sides has done the rounds for the last 12 months also.
+Speculation linking Eriksen with donning his sports sunglasses and moving to the Clasico sides has done the rounds for the last 12 months also.

 In truth, the creative star has not been at his blistering best over recent months, with the uncertainty over his future possibly weighing down on him.